-The drive for agricultural intensification and fertiliser subsidies has led to an increase in fertiliser applications across India (Sharma, 2012).
-Rajasthan showed a 26.2% increase in fertiliser use in kg/ha between 2000-2010 (Sharma and Thaker, 2011).
-Based on this we assume a 13% fertiliser increase between the historical and present time scenarios (Table 3).
+Fertiliser application (table 3): The drive for agricultural intensification and fertiliser subsidies has led to an increase in fertiliser applications across India (Sharma 2012).
+Rajasthan showed a 26.2% increase in fertiliser use in kg/ha between 2000 - 2010 (Sharma and Thaker 2011).
+Based on this we assume a 13% fertiliser increase between the historical and present time scenarios

 Farm extension workers identified agronomic management changes adopted by participating farmers.
-UREA usage for barley was reduced from 110 kg/ha to 90 kg/ha (Table 3).
-The extension officers noted that urea added height to the barley plants.
-These taller plants were more prone to lodging under excess irrigation or rainfall leading to losses and yield reductions.
+UREA usage for barley was reduced from 110kg/ha to 90kg/ha.
+The extension officers noted that urea added height to the barley plant so higher plants were more lodge prone in case of excess irrigation or rain, leading to a yield reduction due to losses.